 Inheritance Act Claims

-In order to bring a successful claim, the person challenging the Will needs to be able to show that the Will (or the intestacy rules where there is no Will) do not make reasonable financial provision.
-How the courts interpret the Inheritance Act depends on a number of factors unique to each Claimant.
+In order to bring a successful claim, the person challenging the will needs to be able to show that they are one of the specified people entitled to bring the claim, and that the will, or intestacy rules, do not make reasonable financial provision.
+How the courts interpret the Inheritance Act depends on which type of claimant is making the claim.

 We have been bringing and defending Inheritance Act claims for years and have been involved in particularly complex Inheritance Act claims, including those involving: